MicrosoftDocs/PowerShell-Docs/reference/readme.md

 - [5.0](5.0/ToC.md)
 - [5.1](5.1/ToC.md)

-Inside each version, material is organized by namespace and a distinct folder for the about topics.
+The content for each version is organized by namespace, and a distinct folder for the about topics.

-Namespaces, over time, are:
+Over time, namespaces appeared as:

 - ISE, introduced in 3.0
 - Microsoft.PowerShell.Archive, introduced in 5.0